elijahawork/TypeSerial/README.md

 The `while` loop takes in a condition and executes its block of code while it the condition is true.
 The syntax is as follows

 #### Modules
-A module is a file.
+A module is a file / namespace.
 The contents of each file may be broken up into `public` and `private`.

 The syntax to create a visible section is as follows: